 If you’ve been noticing dandruff flakes, you might be wondering: could this be related to atopic dermatitis?
 The short answer is yes.

-Dandruff is simply the flaking that results from irritation and inflammation of the scalp.
+Dandruff is simply the flaking that results from irritation of the scalp.
 And that irritation can be caused by atopic dermatitis (as well as other conditions like seborrheic dermatitis and psoriasis).
 In other words, when your scalp is chronically itchy (atopic dermatitis) it may start shedding flakes that end up in your hair and on your clothing (dandruff).

 Not everyone with AD has dandruff, and not everyone with dandruff has AD.
 But the conditions are often linked.